-Note: Acclimate engineered hardwood flooring for a minimum of 48 hours and a maximum of 72 hours.
+Note: Acclimate Hardwood Barrel and Whiskey & Wine flooring for a minimum of 48 hours and a maximum of 72 hours.
 Not properly acclimating wood flooring may cause excessive expansion, shrinkage, dimensional distortion or structural damage.
 The worst-case scenario is one in which wood flooring is stored outside of the area in which the wood is to be installed.
 Acclimation is the responsibility of the installer/homeowner.